samueljung12/kubernetes_log_enablement/README.md

 # Step 4 - Verify logs are coming in your DD admin
 You should see logs start populating in your Live Tail page if the above is configured correctly.
-These logs are stdout/stderr or short for standard output & standard error meaning it is outputting whatever the container is outputting.
+These logs are stdout/stderr or short for standard output & standard error meaning it is outputting whatever the container(s) in the pod are outputting.
 But now what if we want to collect from a custom log file?
 Can we do that?
 The answer is yes btw if you look at Step 5.

 # Step 5 - Configure Helm Chart to collect logs from a file as opposed to stdout/stderr
 We're gonna use our beloved integration redis as an example here and you can copy/paste the below configuration into a new file called ```redis.yaml```.